jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 When you call a function, the JavaScript interpreter takes the execution context for that function along with the arguments provided in the function call and uses them to create a *call stack frame*.
 This happens during the interpreter's execution pass.

 You saw above how calling a function causes its argument expressions to be evaluated one at a time, from left to right.
 In order to do the step of substituting the argument values for the parameter names in the function body, the interpreter makes a copy of the function's local environment that's part of its execution context.
-Then it replaces the parameter names with the argument values in the new copy of the environment.
+Then it assigns the argument values to the parameter names in the new copy of the environment.
 This new object is a call stack frame, which is then placed on top of the call stack.

 The call stack is a stack data structure the interpreter maintains internally that keeps track of which function is currently being executed and what functions have yet to be executed.